 Portable charging pack

 Also very useful for long journies.
 Go lightweight.
 This Ankor Power Core+ Mini has over 26,000 reviews! on Amazon and is tiny, and cheap.

 GoPro or Camera

 Super personal choice, for me iPhone photography doesn’t quite cut it.
-You can pick up a GoPro pretty cheap (the Hero 3 or 4 is amazing) – remember to get the floaty case for the GoPro if you want to take it in the surf.
+You can pick up a GoPro pretty cheap.
+The latest versions have the stabalisation which is amazing.
+Remember to get the floaty case for the GoPro if you want to take it in the surf.
 If you want a digital SLR digital camera, the mirror-less options are great for traveling as they are lightweight.
 Check out the Panasonic GH4 (what I use) or the Sony A Series.